-Exportation along with cross breeding of the UK indigenous Lincolnshire Curly Coated breed (also in rapid decline, the last Lincolnshire Curly Coat being registered in 1972) with the Mangalitza took place in the 1970's the resulting pig breed nicknamed the 'Lincolista'.
+Exportation along with cross breeding of the UK indigenous Lincolnshire Curly Coated breed (also in rapid decline, the last Lincolnshire Curly Coat being registered in 1972) with the Mangalitsa took place in the 1970's the resulting pig breed nicknamed the 'Lincolista'.

-In 2006, 17 pigs of the breed were brought back to the UK and established all three Mangalitza breed lines, the 'Blonde', 'Swallow Bellied' and the 'Red' with the support of the British Pig Association (BPA) to be named in a new Mangalitza herd book.
-In 2007, a herd of 24 Swallow-belly Mangalitza gilts and boars were imported to the USA.
+In 2006, 17 pigs of the breed were brought back to the UK and established all three Mangalitsa breed lines, the 'Blonde', 'Swallow Bellied' and the 'Red' with the support of the British Pig Association (BPA) to be named in a new Mangalitsa herd book.
+In 2007, a herd of 24 Swallow-belly Mangalitsa gilts and boars were imported to the USA.

 In the USA and here in the UK the breed is considered to be a meat of excellence, in particular when used for charcuterie production.

-Our range of charcuterie is produced from Mangalitza pork, where demand outweighs supply from our own herd, we source local free range pork and beef to maintain quality meat for our products.
+Our range of charcuterie is produced from Mangalitsa pork, where demand outweighs supply from our own herd, we source local free range pork and beef to maintain quality meat for our products.

 Our pigs are never injected with hormones or antibiotics and are slaughtered under the Humane Slaughter protocol, which means the animals are stunned first.